 - Go to www.speedtest.net

 - Select the “Begin Test” option (the app should choose a server close to your location).
-If it appears that Speedtest.net is reporting wrong location, walk around the map and select a closer server by clicking on the flashing white dots.
+If Speedtest.net reports the wrong location, walk around the map and select a closer server by clicking on the flashing white dots.

-- The SpeedTest web software will do a downstream test first, then an upstream test.
+- The SpeedTest web software will do a downstream test, then an upstream one.

 - Following the completion of the test, downstream and upstream speeds will be recorded in megabits per second.
-Repeat the test three times more by clicking the “Test Again” button (record the best up and down speeds for comparisons later).
+Then, repeat the test three times more by clicking the “Test Again” button (record the best up and down speeds for comparisons later).

 To run the VPN Speed Test, follow these steps:

 - Select a server in the nearest city with the shortest response time and click “Connect.”